emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson1.md

 For your quest today, you have one task:

-1. What is the difference between frontend and backend?
-Can you provide a real life example?
-Note: You can't use the one in this chapter.
+1. What is the difference between front-end and back-end?
+Can you provide a real-life example?
+Note: You can't use the example in this chapter.

 2. What is the difference between the Preview and running the application on the Simulator?